visgl/luma.gl/docs/api-reference/webgl/texture.md

 * Textures can be supplied as uniforms to shaders that can sample them using texture coordinates and color pixels accordingly.
 * Parameters that affect texture sampling can be set on textures or sampler objects.
 * Textures can be created from a number of different sources, including typed arrays, HTML Images, HTML Canvases, HTML Videos and WebGLBuffers (WebGL2).
-* The WebGL Context has global "pixel store" settings that control how pixel data is laid out, including Y direction, color space etc.
+* The WebGL Context has global "pixel store" parameters that control how pixel data is laid out, including Y direction, color space etc.
-* Textures are read from supplied data and written to the specified format/type parameters and pixel store settings.
+* Textures are read from supplied data and written to the specified format/type parameters and pixel store parameters.